tashfiq103/com.faith.sdk.analytics/README.md

 ## General
 - Download : Will redirect you the following repository
 - Documentation : Will redirect you to the README.md file.
 - Auto Initialize : For automatic initialization at start for all the analytics, you need to set the value = 'true'.
-If you want to manually initialize the sdk, make sure to call 'FaithAnalyticsManager.Initialize()' when the value = 'false'
+If you want to manually initialize the sdk, make sure to call 'FaithAnalyticsManager.Initialize()' when the value = 'false'.

 ![](https://github.com/tashfiq103/com.faith.sdk.analytics/blob/main/_GitHubResources/ss1_general_auto.png)
 ![](https://github.com/tashfiq103/com.faith.sdk.analytics/blob/main/_GitHubResources/ss2_general_manual.png)